 18. John Jacob Astor (1763-1848) – $121 Billion.

-A German-American businessman, he became the first multi-millionaire in America.
-He made his wealth as a merchant and investor.
+A German-American businessman, he became the first multi-millionaire in America by as a merchant and investor.
 He used his money from trading furs from Canada to wealthy women in New York City to purchase vast amounts of real estate.
 He was the first to create a trust in the U.S.

 17. The Medici Family (15th to 18th Century) – $129 Billion.